Music and entertainment world pays tribute to the late Bill Withers

 “As private a life as he lived close to intimate family and friends, his music forever belongs to the world.
 In this difficult time, we pray his music offers comfort and entertainment as fans hold tight to loved ones.”

-A flurry of tributes have been posted on social media this afternoon in the wake of Withers’ passing, including from the likes of Brian Wilson, Nile Rodgers, Jennifer Hudson and Graham Coxon.
+A flurry of tributes have been posted on social media this afternoon in the wake of Withers’ passing, including from the likes of Brian Wilson, Lenny Kravitz, Nile Rodgers, Jennifer Hudson and Graham Coxon.

 You can see a selection of the tributes to Withers below.